Opportunities for Young Lawyers – Helping Build Human Rights Law Abroad

 Your approach to the placements

 First, our agreement with the host organizations is that you are treated as far as possible as a regular member of staff, subject to the same conditions, work hours, lunch hours, time of arrival in the morning and leaving the office in the evening, days off, disciplinary requirements, professional standards etc., though in respect of professional standards, these should not be average, but the highest only.
 The fact that you are being paid from Canada should not affect this.
 It is a fundamental factor in achieving acceptance by your colleagues and in maximizing the value of your overseas professional and personal experience.
-And though you may find your remuneration under the program low, you should be sensitive to the fact that it is likely way higher than that of your local colleagues.

 The internship is yours, in the sense that you must use your own initiative and creativity in developing your project and making the most of your placement; and it is your host organization's, in the sense that your work, activities and behaviour must be directed to furthering the aims of the organization, enhancing its image, accepting its employment conditions as one of a team, and of course making a solid contribution to its work.